brabster/pypi_vulnerabilities/README.md

 - `dbt debug` should now succeed and list settings/versions
     - if `dbt` is not found, you may need to activate your venv at the terminal as described earlier

-# August 01, 2022
+# Timeframe

-I'm performing this initial analysis on package downloads performed on a specific date, August 01 in 2022.
+I'm performing this initial analysis on package downloads performed on a specific date, 2023-11-05.
 There's a few reasons for that:

-- The NVD data I'm using is no longer maintained, and only runs up to October 2022.
-- PyPI downloads is a big dataset - the full dataset for this date alone is 152GB.
-Same date in 2023 is 224GB.
+- PyPI downloads is a big dataset - days in late 2023 are on the order of 250GB.
 At $5/TB scanned, that's about a dollar a day to scan one day of the full dataset.
+- The Safety public dataset is updated monthly, so I can use a the 2023-10-01 update to be sure that any vulnerabilities I'm considering have been in the public domain and accessible via tools for at least a month.

-I can get an idea of what's going on and figure out how to solve the problems that need solving with a relatively small dataset, so I copy just the columns I need for one day with minimal processing to a new table and work from that.
+I can get an idea of what's going on and figure out how to solve the problems that need solving with a relatively small snapshot dataset, so I copy just the columns I need for one day with minimal processing to a new table and work from that.

 # Obtaining Safety DB in BigQuery